 Arts on Tour launched Backroads in 2022 with the aim of activating alternative venues in across NSW.
 What exactly constitutes an alternative venue can be hard to define, so we've assembled some resources to help.
-We have prepared a spreadsheet of suggested venues, and you can peruse a few feature venues below.
+We have prepared a spreadsheet of suggested venues, which can be downloaded from the Resources tab on this page.
+You can also peruse a few feature venues below.
 This is in no way a complete list of independent or community-run venues in NSW - it is intended as a sample, highlighting touring options for artists and producers to consider.

 Should you manage a venue you would like added to the spreadsheet, please get in touch.